AndreasZachariae/AndreasZachariae/README.md

-👋 Hi, I’m @AndreasZachariae
+👋 Moin, I’m Andreas Zachariae

 Academic Researcher at IRAS (Institute for Robotics and Autonomous Systems) at Hochschule Karlsruhe, Germany

 My field of research is Mobile Robotics, Person Monitoring, Behavior Trees and Navigation in multi-floor environments

-More infos on this [Website](https://andreaszachariae.github.io/)
+More infos on my [Website](https://andreaszachariae.github.io/)

 ### Projects:
 - BMBF funded project PeTRA: Autonomous person transport in hospitals